-You may not purchase or sell protected aquatic wildlife or its parts except as provided in the Wildlife Code, rule, proclamation or order of the Wildlife Board.
+You may not purchase or sell protected aquatic wildlife or its parts except as provided in the Wildlife Code, rule, proclamation or order of the Wildlife Board to abandon a fish or crayfish or allow it to spoil or be used in a manner not normally associated with its beneficial use.
+For example, using the meat of game fish as fertilizer or for trapping bait is not considered a beneficial use of the meat.